lm-evaluation-challenges/lm-evaluation-challenges.github.io/index.md

 ## Relevant Papers

 The material in this presentation is loosely modeled off of [Lessons From the Trenches on Reproducible Evaluation of Language Models (Biderman, Schoelkopf, Sutawika et al. 2024)](arxiv.org/pdf/????.????).
-We recommend reviewing this paper
+We recommend reviewing this paper if interested in learning more about this area for a number of other references.

 ## Code